govindgnair23/academic-kickstart/content/post/2020-06-06-2019-oreilly-ai-conference.markdown

 ![](/post/2020-06-06-2019-oreilly-ai-conference_files/samplepipeline2.PNG)

-Layout Analysis: Identify related regions of text that belong together in the image.
+Layout Analysis: Identify related regions of text that belong together in the image.<br />
 Annotations of a document: Contains the text extracted from the image and relevant metadata.